Ludus Anglicorum: Rules

 The starting layout.
 White sits at the top.

 The notation used in the original manuscript is illustrated.
 In this case, Black sits at the bottom by the side marked nф and assembles all 15 men on his or her home point, point "a".
 White sits at the top by the side marked am and assembles all 15 white men opposite on point "ф".
 Black moves anticlockwise; White clockwise.

 Black's aim is to move the 15 men on point "a" along the remaining 11 points of the opposing side of the board and then in the reverse direction on the home side towards the bearing table, tф.
 White moves from point "ф" clockwise around to White's bearing table, af.

-To move their men, players roll the dice and assign each roll to one man, moving it the corresponding number of points forward.
-Two rolls may be combined e.g. a 4 and 3 may be used to move a man 7 points.
+To move their men, players roll the dice and assign each die to one man, moving it the corresponding number of points forward.
+Two dice may be combined e.g. a 4 and 3 may be used to move a man 7 points.
 Men may move to any point except one occupied by two or more opposing men.

 If a point is occupied by just one enemy piece and a man is moved to that point, or 'rests' on that point as part of a two- or three-dice move, the opponent's man must be removed and re-entered.
 When a man is removed, its owner may not play any men on the board until the removed piece has been re-entered; this must be done into the player's home table e.g. if Black rolls a 4, the man may enter point "d" if it is not blocked by the opponent or already occupied by a black piece.
 (Note: The normal rule that men may be accumulated on one point does not apply in this instance.)

 When all 15 men have safely reached the bearing table, they are borne off.
 The first player to do so, wins.
 To successfully bear a man off, the player must roll the exact number needed to take it off the board e.g. Black needs a 6 if the man is on "t", a 5 if on "u" and so on.
 If the die roll is higher than the number required by the furthest man, then that man may be borne off.